 End Polio Now Coordinators are a critical resource and part of the RRFC's team for all fund-raising, education and promotion of a polio-free world.
-(August 2018 Trustees Mtg., Dec.
-23)
+The Trustees have adopted End Polio Now Coordinator terms of reference.
+(September 2020 Trustees Mtg., Dec.
+25)